Seneca people: Contact with Europeans

-Seneca's expanding influence and diplomacy
+Senecas' expanding influence and diplomacy

 In and around 1600, the area currently comprising Sullivan, Ulster and Orange counties of New York was home to the Lenape Indians, an Algonquian-speaking people whose territory extended deep along the coastal areas of the mid-Atlantic coast, up into present-day Connecticut.
 They occupied the western part of Long Island as well.
 The Lenape nation was Algonkian-speaking and made up of the Delaware, Minnisink and Esopus bands, differentiated according to their territories.
 These bands later became known as the Munsee, based on their shared dialect.
 (Folts at pp 32) The Munsee inhabited large tracts of land from the middle Hudson into the Delaware Water Gap, and into northeast Pennsylvania and northwest New Jersey.
 The Esopus inhabited the Mid-Hudson valley (Sullivan and Ulster counties).
 The Minnisink inhabited northwest New Jersey.
 The Delaware inhabited the southern Susquehanna and Delaware water gaps.
 The Minnisink-Esopus trail, today's Route 209, helped tie this world together.

 To the west of the Delaware nation were the Iroquoian-speaking Andaste/Susquehannock.
 To the east of the Delaware Nation lay the encroaching peoples of Dutch New Netherland.
 From Manhattan, up through the Hudson, the settlers were interested in trading furs with the Susquehannock occupying territory in and around current Lancaster, Pennsylvania.
 As early as 1626, the Susquehannock were struggling to get past the Delaware to trade with the Dutch in New Amsterdam (Manhattan).
 In 1634, war broke out between the Delaware and the Susquehannock, and by 1638, the defeated Delaware became tributaries to the Susquehanna.

 The Iroquois Confederacy to the north was growing in strength and numbers, and the Seneca, as the most numerous and adventurous, began to travel extensively.
 Eastern Seneca traveled down the Chemung River to the Susquehanna River.
 At Tioga the Seneca had access to every corner of Munsee country.
 Seneca warriors traveled the Forbidden Path south to Tioga to the Great Warrior Path to Scranton and then east over the Minnisink Path through the Lorde's valley to Minisink.
 The Delaware River path went straight south through the ancient Indian towns of Cookhouse, Cochecton and Minnisink, where it became the Minsi Path.

 Using these ancient highways, the Seneca exerted influence in what is today Ulster and Sullivan counties from the Dutch colonial era onward.
 Historical evidence demonstrating Seneca presence in the Lower Catskills includes:

 In 1657 and 1658, the Seneca visited, as diplomats, Dutch colonial officials in New Amsterdam.

 In 1659 and 1660, the Seneca interceded in the First Esopus War, which was going on between the Dutch and Esopus at current-day Kingston.
 The Seneca chief urged Stuyvesant to end the bloodshed and "return the captured Esopus savages".

 In 1675, after a decade of warfare between the Iroquois (mainly the Mohawk and Oneida) and the Andaste/Susquehannock, the Seneca finally succeeded in vanquishing their last remaining great enemy.(Parker at pp 49) Survivors were colonized in settlements along the Susquehanna River and were assimilated into the Seneca and Cayuga people.